← Back to home

 Where the recommendation begins.

-The Planning Commission reviews the rezoning request first and recommends approval or denial to the City Council.
-Their meetings are at City Hall on the 4th Monday of each month at 7:00 p.m.
-Public comment is welcome.
+The Planning Commission reviews land-use cases and recommends action to the Council.
+Meetings are typically at City Hall on the 4th Monday of each month at 7:00 p.m.
+Confirm the schedule on the City’s site.

-Email addresses sourced from the City of Gardner Planning Commission roster.
-Please verify any address with the City Clerk before sending.
+Email addresses per community reference list and City roster; verify with the City Clerk before sending.

 Johnson County Commissioner